brotkrueml/typo3-matomo-integration/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |release| supports TYPO3 v11 LTS and TYPO3 v12 LTS
+   The extension in version |release| supports TYPO3 v11 LTS, TYPO3 v12 LTS and
-   and requires at least PHP 8.1.
+   TYPO3 v13 and requires at least PHP 8.1.

+   Use version 1.x for compatibility with TYPO3 v10 LTS or PHP 7.4/8.0.

 The recommended method for installing this extension is to use `Composer
 <https://getcomposer.org/>`_.
 In your Composer-based TYPO3 project root,